Mile End, Tower Hamlets

 Following an exodus of the mercantile population, the mostly poor Jewish community swelled.
 A large open space known as the Mile End Waste was used for political and religious meetings.

-In another of Mile End’s contrasts, Dr Barnardo converted warehouses alongside the Regent’s Canal into Copperfield Road ragged school (now a museum) in 1876, while colleges were established on Mile End Road in the 1880s that became part of the University of London in 1915.
+In another of Mile End’s contrasts, Dr Barnardo converted warehouses alongside the Regent’s Canal into Copperfield Road ragged school (which later became a museum) in 1876, while colleges were established on Mile End Road in the 1880s that became part of the University of London in 1915.
 The photograph at the top of this article shows the Queen’s Building and clock tower at Queen Mary University of London.*

 Conditions in the district deteriorated during the first half of the 20th century and after the Second World War the London County Council and Stepney borough council cleared bomb sites and slums (including Captain Cook’s house) and rebuilt intensively.
 Blocks of flats rose ever higher up until the late 1970s but housing associations have built less obtrusively in the last three decades.
 The road retains a selection of Georgian gems but these are overshadowed by the low-rent shops and takeaways that have replaced the grand emporia of a century ago.